leosoftlima/mining_git_flex/README.md

 The search mechanism is very simple.
 The program takes as input the search criteria: project id (id of the repository to run the queries under Google BigQuery service) and programming language.
 As result, the program outputs a csv file (/input/commits.csv) containing the URL (column repository_url) and master branch (column repository_master_branch) of found repositories.
 Then, the program downloads each repository's source code (a zip file) and verifies if it contains Gherkin files (extension .feature).
 If a repository does contain Gherkin files, the program downloads all repository data and searches for commit messages containing task ID.
-Finally, for each found commit, the program identifies the changed code (production and test code) by using GitMiner and Gremlin.
+Finally, for each found commit, the program identifies the changed code (production and test code) by using JGit.

 The output could be accessed in /output folder. candidate-projects.csv provides data about repositories containing Gherkin files.